Easy Care-Easy Propagation

 The color and pattern were desired by so many gardening enthusiasts that there was a little version of “Tulip Mania” among 19th-century lovers of beautiful horticulture and exotica from abroad.
 People fought to pay higher prices for new colors and forms of coleus.

 Like all markets, the coleus market rose and fell.
-By the mid 20th century coleus were denigrated as boring little flats of color for people who really were not gardeners at all.
-(Gardeners never snobbish-don’t believe it!)
+By the mid-20th century, coleus were denigrated as boring little flats of color for people who really were not gardeners at all.

 By the 1990s when plant breeders began to produce unique and unusual varieties, coleus rose again in our estimation and it’s growing strong today.
 Just because they are easy doesn’t mean they aren’t good.

-Your local garden center will carry varieties that are successfully grown in your area and they are a good place to start.
+Your local garden center will carry varieties successfully grown in your area and are a good place to start.
 I have found a grower with an unusually complete selection of plants.
-This site will show you the truly enormous range of varieties.
-In addition, the website sorts the varieties in different ways making it easy to search.
+This site will show you a truly enormous range of varieties.
+In addition, the website sorts the varieties in different ways, making it easy to search.
 The site is Rosy Dawn Gardens.